b-wave/uDSKY/README.md

 The whole assembly is remarkably sturdy ane even kind of hefty too.
 The keys and circuit boards were attached by small torx head "thread rolling" screws for plastic.
 I think the ones i got were about 2 AWG, and 1/8" long.
 I got them on e-bay and i don't havethe link, there were 100's of them in a box for a few dollars.
-They should be easy tofind.
+They should be easy to find.
-I'll update a link when i find a good supplier again.
+I'll update a link when I find a good supplier again.

 There are two other circuit boards I am developing.
 The INDICATOR boards for the LEDs since I used perf boards for this prototype.
 The POWER REGULATOR board for stand alone